This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Preventing Burns and Thermal Injuries to Snakes

-- Use protective guards on heat lamps
+- Use robust protective guards on all heat lamps

-- Place heat mats outside the enclosure
+- Position heating pads strategically outside the enclosure

 Proper Installation and Maintenance of Heating Devices